 We will listen carefully to what you want to achieve.

-Working closely with you individually, the lead therapist will, with the help of the medical and therapeutic team, construct the clearest possible picture of how addiction is affecting you and those close to you.
+Working closely with you individually, the lead therapist will, with the help of the medical and therapeutic team, construct the clearest possible picture of how dependency and/or mental and emotional health issues are affecting you and those close to you.
 We draw on our experience and expertise to help you map out and establish a recovery that is entirely your own but one that we agree has the best chance of lasting beyond treatment.

 We will help you put in place the support needed to sustain recovery beyond Clinic Les Alpes.

-We see our role as to provide you with a safe, contained as well as a professionally conscientious and caring space in which, with a personalised approach, we work together:
+We see our role as to provide you with a safe, contained, as well as a professionally conscientious and caring space in which, with a personalized approach, we work together:

 There is a very practical point to abstinence.
-Without the distorting interference of the substance or behaviour, the person is more clearly revealed, including to themselves.
-It is possible to assess whether a variety of mental and physical symptoms in evidence on admission were purely associated with active addiction or might exist any way.
+Without the distorting interference of the substance or behavior, the person is more clearly revealed, including to themselves.
+It is possible to assess whether a variety of mental and physical symptoms evident on admission were purely associated with active addiction or might exist any way.
 Some symptoms disappear while others come into clearer relief.
-In a sense there is a truer picture of the individual following withdrawal.
+In a sense, there is a truer picture of the individual following withdrawal.